Resources

 GISExplainer

-GIS stands for Geographic Information System — but what does that actually mean for someone capturing LiDAR scans or drone imagery?
-Here's a grounded explanation.
+GIS stands for Geographic Information System — but what does that mean for someone capturing LiDAR scans or drone imagery?
+A grounded explanation.

 June 10, 2024